Degrees and Certifications:

 IPads: This year, students will each have their own iPad.
 They will be required to bring it to school each day and home each night to be charged.
 Please know that iPads are for INSTRUCTIONAL use only.
 If a student is using an iPad inappropriately, the following system will be utilized.

-Take iPad until end of class
+- Take iPad until end of class with lunch detention and parent/ guardian contact

 Pop Culture is an enrichment course that gives students a unique opportunity to learn about societal concerns and trends of the present and the past.